Chapter 17

 Let us notice the following verses,

-1 God, through Elijah, tells Ahab, the King of Israel, that He was going to withhold dew and rain for what we find later to be over three years.
+1 … God, through Elijah, told Ahab, the King of Israel, that He was going to withhold dew and rain for what we find later to be over three years.

-The third and last example for this portion of our study comes by the hand of Jesus Christ.
-Even though this example did not occur during a time of persecution or a time of fleeing, it does illustrate the loving compassion of our Lord.
-This example takes place when Jesus fed a great multitude of people with only five barley loaves of bread and two small fish.
+The fourth and last example for this portion of our study comes by the hand of Jesus Christ.
+This example took place when Jesus fed a great multitude of people with only five barley loaves of bread and two small fish.
 It is recorded for us in,

 John 6:1-13